Resource Database

 We all experience stress on a daily basis.
 While most stress is good for us, too much can have negative effects on our well-being.
 Learning to manage and deal with stress is an important part of learning how to adapt to change and develop resiliency and healthy coping skills.

-Tips to Help Support Your Child provides resources and strategies from Psychology Canada to help you support your child experiencing stress.
+Provides resources and strategies from Psychology Canada to help you support your child experiencing stress.

-Tips to Help Support Your Teen Tips and strategies from Psychology Canada to help support your teen experiencing stress.
+Tips and strategies from Psychology Canada to help support your teen experiencing stress.

-Coping With Stress provides information on what stress is and resources to help you cope.
+Provides information on what stress is and resources to help you cope.

-KidsHealth provides parents with information and ways to help support their children.
+Provides parents with information and ways to help support their children.

-Tips for Teaching Children about Stress Talking with your child about what it feels like when they are overwhelmed can help them better understand and deal with their stress.
+Talking with your child about what it feels like when they are overwhelmed can help them better understand and deal with their stress.

 Apps can support recovery, but are not a replacement for professional help (please be aware of privacy limitations when using apps).